jminor/otio-time-warp-test-suite/README.md

   - Fit-to-fill 100 frames into 33
   - Fit-to-fill 100 frames into 10
   - Fit-to-fill 100 frames into 9
+- Linear time warps trim-to-fill ("trim" is different from "fit")
+  - Trim-to-fill 99 frames into 100
+  - Trim-to-fill 90 frames into 100
+  - Trim-to-fill 50 frames into 100
+  - Trim-to-fill 33 frames into 100
+  - Trim-to-fill 5 frames into 100
+  - Trim-to-fill 100 frames into 99
+  - Trim-to-fill 100 frames into 50
+  - Trim-to-fill 100 frames into 33
+  - Trim-to-fill 100 frames into 10
+  - Trim-to-fill 100 frames into 9
 - Backwards time warps
   - TODO: The `time_warp_test_suite.otio` file contains incorrect time_scalar values for most of these.
   - Reverse 100% (frames 99 to 0)